terrencetec/kontrol/docs/source/tutorial.rst

    zpk([0.705852+i*0.707336;0.705852+i*-0.707336],[-0;-0],0.667203,"n")

-With this filter, we can start measure velocity with the geophone.
+With this filter, we can start measuring velocity with the geophone.
 If we want displacement instead, we can simply add an integrator.